 Hiring Virtual Assistants

-Recently I’ve dived into the world of virtual assistants to further reduce my workload and that of the manager.
+Recently I’ve dived into the world of virtual assistants to further reduce my workload and that of the on-site manager.
 These are tasks that aren’t really suited to others in the company, but could be done outside of the office fairly easily on a monthly basis.

 I feel as though there has been a race to the bottom in terms of virtual assistants, and I hear many people touting the fact that they’re paying someone $2/hr for some menial task.